eonj/trouble.log/2020-10-20.mysql-5-6-utf8mb4-migration/index.md

 > **Note**
 >
-> The utf8mb3 character set is deprecated and you should expect it to be removed in a future MySQL release.
-Please use utf8mb4 instead.
-Although utf8 is currently an alias for utf8mb3, at some point utf8 is expected to become a reference to utf8mb4.
-To avoid ambiguity about the meaning of utf8, consider specifying utf8mb4 explicitly for character set references instead of utf8.
+> The `utf8mb3` character set is deprecated and you should expect it to be removed in a future MySQL release.
+Please use `utf8mb4` instead.
+Although `utf8` is currently an alias for `utf8mb3`, at some point `utf8` is expected to become a reference to `utf8mb4`.
+To avoid ambiguity about the meaning of `utf8`, consider specifying `utf8mb4` explicitly for character set references instead of `utf8`.

 \[2\] Ibid.
 8.4.7 Limits on Table Column Count and Row Size. <https://dev.mysql.com/doc/refman/8.0/en/column-count-limit.html>

 \[3\] Ibid.
 15.22 InnoDB Limits. <https://dev.mysql.com/doc/refman/8.0/en/innodb-limits.html>

+> - The index key prefix length limit is 3072 bytes for InnoDB tables that use `DYNAMIC` or `COMPRESSED` row format.
+>
+>   The index key prefix length limit is 767 bytes for `InnoDB` tables that use the `REDUNDANT` or `COMPACT` row format.
+For example, you might hit this limit with a [column prefix](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_column_prefix) index of more than 191 characters on a `TEXT` or `VARCHAR` column, assuming a `utf8mb4` character set and the maximum of 4 bytes for each character.

 \[4\] *MySQL 5.7 Reference Manual.* 8.4.7 Limits on Table Column Count and Row Size. <https://dev.mysql.com/doc/refman/5.7/en/column-count-limit.html>

 \[5\] Ibid.
 14.23 InnoDB Limits. <https://dev.mysql.com/doc/refman/5.7/en/innodb-limits.html>

+> - If [`innodb_large_prefix`](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_large_prefix) is enabled (the default), the index key prefix limit is 3072 bytes for `InnoDB` tables that use the `DYNAMIC` or `COMPRESSED` row format.
+If [`innodb_large_prefix`](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_large_prefix) is disabled, the index key prefix limit is 767 bytes for tables of any row format.
+>
+>   [`innodb_large_prefix`](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_large_prefix) is deprecated; expect it to be removed in a future MySQL release. [`innodb_large_prefix`](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_large_prefix) was introduced in MySQL 5.5 to disable large index key prefixes for compatibility with earlier versions of `InnoDB` that do not support large index key prefixes.

 \[6\] *MySQL 5.6 Reference Manual.* 8.4.7 Limits on Table Column Count and Row Size. <https://dev.mysql.com/doc/refman/5.6/en/column-count-limit.html>

 \[7\] Ibid.
 14.22 InnoDB Limits. <https://dev.mysql.com/doc/refman/5.6/en/innodb-limits.html>

+> - By default, the index key prefix length limit is 767 bytes.
+See [Section 13.1.13, “CREATE INDEX Statement”](https://dev.mysql.com/doc/refman/5.6/en/create-index.html).
+For example, you might hit this limit with a [column prefix](https://dev.mysql.com/doc/refman/5.6/en/glossary.html#glos_column_prefix) index of more than 255 characters on a`TEXT` or `VARCHAR` column,assuming a `utf8mb3` character set and the maximum of 3 bytes for each character.
+When the [`innodb_large_prefix`](https://dev.mysql.com/doc/refman/5.6/en/innodb-parameters.html#sysvar_innodb_large_prefix) configuration option is enabled, the index key prefix length limit is raised to 3072 bytes for `InnoDB` tables that use the `DYNAMIC` or `COMPRESSED` row format.

 \[8\] StackOverflow; answering post \# 45535543 on questioning post \# 24365504. <https://stackoverflow.com/a/45535543/2214758>

 \[9\] Database Administrators StackExchange; answering post \# 114870 on questioning post \# 114471. <https://dba.stackexchange.com/a/114870/224173>

+\[10\] *MySQL 8.0 Release Notes.* Changes in MySQL 8.0.0 (2016-09-12, Development Milestone). <https://dev.mysql.com/doc/relnotes/mysql/8.0/en/news-8-0-0.html>

+> - ***Important Change; InnoDB:*** The following `InnoDB` file format configuration options were deprecated in MySQL 5.7.7 and are now removed:
+>
+>   - `innodb_file_format`
+>   - `innodb_file_format_check`
+>   - `innodb_file_format_max`
+>   - `innodb_large_prefix`
+>
+>   File format configuration options were necessary for creating tables compatible with earlier versions of `InnoDB` in MySQL 5.1.
+Now that MySQL 5.1 has reached the end of its product lifecycle, these options are no longer required.
+>
+>   The `FILE_FORMAT` column was removed from the [`INNODB_SYS_TABLES`](https://dev.mysql.com/doc/refman/5.7/en/information-schema-innodb-sys-tables-table.html) and [`INNODB_SYS_TABLESPACES`](https://dev.mysql.com/doc/refman/5.7/en/information-schema-innodb-sys-tablespaces-table.html) Information Schema tables.